Charles Hope (British Army officer): Early life

-He was born the honourable Charles Hope, son of John Hope, 2nd Earl of Hopetoun by his third wife, Lady Elizabeth Leslie, daughter of Alexander Leslie, 5th Earl of Leven.
+He was the son of John Hope, 2nd Earl of Hopetoun by his third wife, Lady Elizabeth Leslie, daughter of Alexander Leslie, 5th Earl of Leven.
 Hope was raised alongside his many siblings at Hopetoun House.

 Hope's younger full brother was Sir Alexander Hope, whose son married granddaughter and heiress of Sir Walter Scott.

 Political career

 He was Member of Parliament (MP) for Dysart Burghs from 1790 to 1796.

 On 12 May 1800, he was elected as MP for Haddingtonshire.
 He resigned from Parliament on 21 March 1816, accepting the stewardship of the Chiltern Hundreds.

 Family

 Hope married Lady Louisa Anne Finch-Hatton on 30 April 1807, she was the eldest daughter of George Finch-Hatton and Lady Elizabeth Murray.
 Her brother was George Finch-Hatton, 10th Earl of Winchilsea.
 They had one daughter named Elisabeth Louisa Hope (1810-1868) born at Lady Louisa's parent's seat of Eastwell Park, Kent in January 1810.